wultra/powerauth-crypto/docs/Activation-via-Activation-Code.md

 ## Sequence Diagrams

-The sequence diagrams below explain the PowerAuth key exchange.
+The sequence diagrams below explain the PowerAuth key exchange during the activation via activation code.
 It shows how an app with PowerAuth Mobile SDK, Enrollment Server, Activation Code Delivery Application and PowerAuth Server play together in order to establish a shared secret between the client mobile application and the PowerAuth Server.

 For the sake of the simplicity, we have split the process into three diagrams.